w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="start" %}

-### Topic: Text
+### Topic: Landmarks and Text

 {% include excol.html type="middle" %}

 Discuss ways to split large amounts of text into smaller pieces.
-For example, using headings and their corresponding rank levels, pages to split the contents into logical units, and chapter markers to indicate chapters in digital publications.
+For example, using landmarks to define page regions, headings and their corresponding rank levels, pages to split the contents into logical units, and chapter markers to indicate chapters in digital publications.

 #### Learning Outcomes for Topic

 Students should be able to:

 * design textual content as manageable passages of text, for example by splitting larger blocks of text into smaller and more manageable pieces using:
+  * landmarks with their corresponding region type
   * headings (with their corresponding rank levels)
   * sidebars and other page regions
   * pages